 Fanale’s repertory includes Fenton, Hylas (Les Troyens), Don Ottavio, Roméo (Roméo et Juliette), Nemorino (L’elisir d’amore), Tamino (Die Zauberflöte), Pelléas (Pelléas et Mélisande), Ferrando (Così fan tutte), Belmonte (Die Entführung aus dem Serail), Tebaldo (I Capuleti e i Montecchi), Rinuccio, Edgardo (Lucia di Lammermoor), Gennaro (Lucrezia Borgia), Orphée (Orphée et Euridice), Faust, Grimoaldo (Rodelinda), Nicias (Thaïs), Rodolfo (La Bohéme), Tito (La clemenza di Tito), Il Duca di Mantova (Rigoletto), Nadir (Les Pêcheurs de perles).

 His recordings include Mass in C minor Waisenhausmesse K 139 by Mozart and Schubert’s Mass in E flat major D950 under the baton of Claudio Abbado at the Salzburg Festival 2012; Falstaff at the Metropolitan Opera conducted by James Levine.

-Upcoming plans include Don Giovanni at the Berlin Staatsoper and at Dresden Semperoper, La clemenza di Tito at Opéra de Losanne, L’elisir d’amore at the Vienna Staatsoper.
-Moreover, he will sing Rossini’s Stabat Mater at Accademia Nazionale di Santa Cecilia and Dvořák’s Stabat Mater at the Palace of the Arts in Budapest.
+Upcoming plans include Don Giovanni at Dresden Semperoper and in concert with NDR Radiophilharmonie Hannover, La clemenza di Tito at Opéra de Losanne, L’elisir d’amore at the Vienna Staatsoper, as well as Rossini’s Stabat Mater at Accademia Nazionale di Santa Cecilia.